-When you’re the victim of a hit and run accident, your first reaction is likely shock.
-Then you wonder how you’re ever going to get the other guy to pay for your repairs.
+When you’re the victim of a hit-and-run accident, your first reaction is likely shock.
+Then you wonder how you’ll ever get the other guy to pay for your repairs.
 If the driver that struck your vehicle fled the accident scene, you might worry that the police won’t be able to locate them.
 After a hit and run, how soon will the police contact you?
 It depends.

 What Do Police Do in a Hit And Run Investigation?

 If you are involved in a car accident in California, you must stop and report it to the police or California Highway Patrol (CHP).
 If the accident results in injury or death, California law requires you to report the accident to the police or CHP within 24 hours of its occurrence.
-After you report the hit and run accident, the police will initiate their investigation and attempt to locate the driver by using the following methods:
+After you report the hit-and-run accident, the police will initiate their investigation.
+They will attempt to locate the driver by using the following methods:

 - Reviewing surveillance footage from traffic cameras or nearby businesses

 - Searching for the vehicle using the make, model, and color of the vehicle

 - Researching the driver’s license plate number in the state databases

 - Speaking to eyewitnesses to obtain further information about the driver and their vehicle